CBS News Sunday Morning: Charles Kuralt era (1979–1994)

+Although the attempt to apply the same format to weekday broadcasts proved unsuccessful, the Sunday broadcast survived and retains its original format, including elements of its original graphic and set design.
+Long after the daily editions ended, Sunday Morning's opening sequence continued to display all seven days of the week until the early 2000s.

 Charles Osgood era (1994–2016)

 Osgood's first broadcast as host was on April 10, 1994.
 Ultimately, his tenure of twenty-two years as host exceeded Kuralt's fifteen.
 Osgood's final broadcast as host was on September 25, 2016.

 Among Osgood's personal trademarks were his bow-tie, his weekly signoff ("Until then, I'll see you on the radio") and his propensity for delivering his commentaries in whimsical verse.
 For example, when the United States Census Bureau invented a designation for cohabitant(s) as "Person(s) of Opposite Sex Sharing Living Quarters", or "POSSLQ", Osgood turned it into a pronounceable three-syllable word and composed a prospective love poem that included these lines, which he later used as the title of one of his books: